Grades 8-12 (Morven Campus)

 Education through our Visual Arts Program is vital to students’ holistic and creative growth, helping them develop new ways of seeing their world and expressing their thoughts.
 Students have access to a spacious, brand new Art Studio containing a digital darkroom, ceramics studio, and an outdoor space to draw inspiration from beyond the classroom.

 The Languages Department instills in students the ability to use language to communicate, and to appreciate Francophone and Hispanic cultures while negotiating the complexities of an intercultural world.
 Our rigorous yet fun programs and authentic foreign language activities, prepare students for a culturally diverse world.
 Collingwood’s three language labs are equipped with top-of-the-line Sony Soloist software that allows students to enhance their acquisition of the language and fully immerse themselves in the culture.

 The Collingwood Math Department places great emphasis on the development of mathematically powerful students.
 Our curriculum focuses on numeracy skills and concepts, as well as their practical application in higher education and the workplace.
 We believe students learn at various rates and have created course offerings to help students at any level achieve excellence in mathematics.

-Collingwood recognizes the value of technological literacy and to ensure that our students are equipped with the skills they need to advance in the ever-changing climate of the 21st century.
-Our Multimedia Department uses industry standard software to teach students skills in a variety of areas such as digital image editing, website design, video editing and 3D modelling and animation.
-Students work in a technology-enriched environment that includes our new 3D printer as well as a new multimedia lab housing 24 computers all equipped with the latest software.
+Collingwood recognizes the value of technological literacy and to ensure our students are equipped with the skills they need to advance in the ever-changing climate of the 21st century.
+The Multimedia Department uses industry standard software to teach students skills in a variety of areas such as digital image editing, website design, video editing and 3D modelling and animation.
+Students work in a technology-enriched environment that includes 3D printers as well as a multimedia lab housing 24 computers all equipped with the latest software.